“The only rules are the ones dictated by the laws of physics. Everything else is a recommendation.” — Walter Isaacson/Elon Musk

 The challenge of managing this suite of emerging AI/Big Data is daunting and one that cannot be dodged or delegated.
 How organizations respond can be the difference between success or the destruction of shareholder value.

-• These questions are posed to potential respondents (phone and otherwise) who may detect an voice tone, and/or the subject may intentionally lie or mislead.
+- These questions are posed to potential respondents (phone and otherwise) who may detect a voice tone, and/or the subject may intentionally lie or mislead.

 Data collected in this manner is not subject to rigor and most likely wrong or skewed.
 Finally, data collected in this manner is not suitable for the new Big Data Analytic models.